muratk3n/thirdwave/en/README.md

 No. This is key; when u apply tech, it needs to cause structural change.
 New ed method *replaces* teachers.
-It doesn't, say, add an electronic blackboard to an existing classroom, while changing nothing in the structural content.
+It doesn't, say, add an electronic blackboard to an existing classroom, while changing nothing in the structure.
 With an electronic board, there is still teacher, mostly a dumbass, with questionable teaching ability and skill, with students having to stand throughout a lecture that is delivered right there (miss it, too bad).

 "Isn't flipped classroom a mere tech paint?"